amah-nnachi-lofty/alx_capstone_project/README.md

 ### Goals
 The goals of a personal portfolio website can vary depending on your individual needs and aspirations.
 However, some common goals include:

--To attract new clients or employers.
+- To attract new clients or employers.
--To showcase your skills and experience.
+- To showcase your skills and experience.
--To build your personal brand.
+- To build your personal brand.
--To establish yourself as an expert in your field.
+- To establish yourself as an expert in your field.
--To network with other professionals.
+- To network with other professionals.
--To generate leads or sales.
+- To generate leads or sales.

 ### Problems and solutions